Germany: Thuringia state premier Kemmerich quits, 'effective immediately' | DW | 08.02.2020

 All monetary allowances resulting from his election would be returned to Thuringia's state treasury, Kemmerich added.

-At crisis talks Saturday in Berlin, involving Merkel's Christian Democrats (CDU) sister Bavarian CSU party, and Social Democrats (SPD), leaders of all three parties in hier federal coalition cabinet ruled out cooperation with AFD at "all levels" across Germany.
+At crisis talks Saturday in Berlin, involving Merkel's CDU and sister Christian Social Union (CSU) party, along with the Social Democrats (SPD), leaders of all three parties ruled out cooperation with the AFD at "all levels" across Germany.

-They also called on Thuringia to stage fresh state elections "regardless" of a fresh premiership election in the Erfurt chamber.
+They also called on Thuringia to stage fresh state elections despite the recent ballot in the Erfurt chamber.

-"For reasons of political legitimacy, the coalition partners are convinced that, regardless of the election of a new Minister President, new elections in Thuringia in the near future are required," stated coaltion leaders.
+"For reasons of political legitimacy, the coalition partners are convinced that, regardless of the election of a new Minister President, new elections in Thuringia in the near future are required," stated coalition leaders.

 Merkel's center-right conservatives have long been split over overtures from the far-right AFD, formed in 2013, and aversions among some CDU members to Germany's ex-communist Left.